DanielFrauAlfaro/ur5-rl/README.md

 ![intro](https://github.com/DanielFrauAlfaro/ur5-rl/assets/98766327/2e3998f9-636a-4b82-b99c-48a1b9cbff76)

-## Repository content

-This project implements the environment for a DRL application following [Gymnasium](https://gymnasium.farama.org/index.html) framework.
-The training and evaluation files are provided:
-        - `train.py`: training script.
-Saves models in the directory `/models/`.

-        - `test.py`: script for testing the a single agent using GUI for visualization.

-        - `loop_test.py`: script for testing all agents in a directory.
-Must have the number of steps from which was saved.

 ## Setup and Installation

 This projected can be executed using the provided Dockerfile.
 This way it is ensured that every user can run this code without errors or problems.